WHAT IS LITERARY CRITICISM? HOW DO I FIND IT?

 Literary criticism is the evaluation, analysis, description, or interpretation of literary works.
 It is usually in the form of a critical essay, but in-depth book reviews can sometimes be considered literary criticism.
 Criticism may examine a particular literary work, or may look at an author's writings as a whole.
 Finding literary criticism can be challenging.
 This pathfinder is designed to help you in researching and writing a paper that requires sources of literary criticism.

-Many author biographies are listed in this IPL collection.
-You can browse by your author's last name.
+Literaryhistory.com - Many author biographies are listed in this collection of 19th and 20th century subjects.
+You can browse alphabetically.

 One of the best sources to use when creating your bibliography is the Owl Purdue Site.
 Even if you are using the citation information directly from the databases, it is important to double check to ensure you have the MLA format done correctly---sometimes the database format is off a bit.